andry81-devops/github-accum-stats/README.md

    * Rate limits: [accum-rate-limits.sh](https://github.com/andry81-devops/gh-workflow/blob/master/bash/github/accum-rate-limits.sh)

-3. The script accumulates statistic both into a single file: `traffic/clones/latest-accum.json`, and into a set of files grouped by year and allocated per day: `traffic/clones/by_year/YYYY/YYYY-MM-DD.json`.
+3. Basically most of the scripts does accumulate the response.
+For example, the clones accumulator script does accumulate statistic both into a single file: `traffic/clones/latest-accum.json`, and into a set of files grouped by year and allocated per day: `traffic/clones/by_year/YYYY/YYYY-MM-DD.json`.

-4. Repository to track and repository to store traffic statistic are different, and you may directly point the statistic as commits list: `https://github.com/{{REPO_OWNER}}/{{REPO}}--gh-stats/commits/master/traffic/clones`.
+4. A repository based accumulator script has a repository to track and a repository to store traffic statistic and they may be different.
+If they is different, then you can directly point the statistic as a standalone commits list: `https://github.com/{{REPO_OWNER}}/{{REPO}}--gh-stats/commits/master/traffic/clones`.

-5. Can use GitHub composite action to reuse workflow code base: https://docs.github.com/en/actions/creating-actions/creating-a-composite-action
+5. All scripts does use GitHub composite action to reuse workflow code base: https://docs.github.com/en/actions/creating-actions/creating-a-composite-action

 > :warning: Not all features of a generic GitHub action is supported: [Known Issues](#known_issues)